 But you need to know about another type of website.
 That is Sarcasm or Humor websites.
 There are many websites where sarcasm/humor is served.

-Although their first looks will seem as professional media.
+Although their first looks will seem like professional media.
 The job of these websites is not to present fake news but to entertain people.
 Most of their readers read their news for entertainment, although new readers often think it to be true.

 If the news on the important topic is very humorous, then there is a possibility that the website is humorous or sarcastic.
 Such as – theonion.com, cracked.com, our (sarcasm guru) humor section, etc.